 Since 1933, the Deux Magots literary prize has been awarded every year to a new French novel that is a little off-beat and non-conventional.
 The writer who received the prize in 2016 was Pierre Adrian for his novel La Piste Pasolini (published by Les Équateurs).

-A boat tour on the Seine during a sunny day with the “Bateaux Parisiens,” “Bateaux Mouches,” or “Vedettes de Pont Neuf” is indeed a great way to enjoy many of the Paris sights.
+A boat tour on the Seine during a sunny day with the “Bateaux Parisiens,” “Bateaux Mouches,” or “Vedettes de Pont Neuf” is indeed a great way to enjoy many of the Paris sights and add to your travel memories.
 You'll glide under quite a few of the 37 bridges and learn about the Paris history.

 (Click on the image of our Facebook page for our French Quick Game: Paris Quiz!)